Flu Season (Parks and Recreation): Plot

-The flu season has hit Pawnee hard, leaving nurse Ann (Rashida Jones) caring for many sick citizens at the hospital.
-Among them are April (Aubrey Plaza), who constantly mistreats Ann in retaliation for kissing Andy (Chris Pratt).
-April asks Ron (Nick Offerman) not to tell Andy she is in the hospital, and Ron is anxious not to get involved in their personal affairs.
-Leslie (Amy Poehler) also has the flu, but will not admit it because she wants to give an important presentation to the Pawnee Chamber of Commerce about the planned Harvest Festival, which she hopes will restore the dwindling budget of the parks department.
-Ben (Adam Scott) finally takes a reluctant Leslie to the hospital, where she is admitted with a dangerously high fever and dehydration.
-Ben and Tom (Aziz Ansari) decide to do the presentation themselves, much to the chagrin of Leslie, who does not trust anyone but herself to do it.
+Pawnee, Indiana has been hit with an outbreak of the flu, leaving nurse Ann caring for many sick citizens at the hospital.
+Among them are April, who constantly mistreats Ann in retaliation for kissing Andy.
+April asks Ron not to tell Andy she is in the hospital, and Ron is anxious not to get involved in their personal affairs.

+Leslie also has the flu, but refuses to leave work because she wants to give a presentation to the Pawnee Chamber of Commerce about the planned Harvest Festival, which she hopes will restore the dwindling budget of the parks department.
+Ben finally takes a reluctant Leslie to the hospital, where she is admitted with a dangerously high fever and dehydration.
+Ben and Tom decide to do the presentation themselves, much to the chagrin of Leslie, who does not trust anyone but herself to do it.
 Tom immediately abandons Ben to hang out with a group of older men at the spa.

-To Ann's surprise, Chris (Rob Lowe) has also been admitted to the hospital with the flu.
+To Ann's surprise, Chris has also been admitted to the hospital with the flu.
 The two have been dating and, although Ann really likes Chris, she fears he is too perfect.
 However, because the extremely health-conscious Chris has a poor immune system and nearly no body fat, he suffers a complete physical breakdown, which makes Ann feel less intimidated about dating him.
-Meanwhile, Leslie escapes the hospital and heads back to city hall to deliver the presentation herself.
-Tom returns from the spa, revealing his spa friends are the owners of several car dealerships, which have agreed to lend vehicles to the festival.
-Although delirious with fever and an excess of flu medication, Leslie delivers a flawless presentation, wildly impressing Ben.
-She is immediately brought back to the hospital, where Ben tells her 110 businesses have agreed to help with the festival, surpassing the minimum 80 needed.

 At the department, with April absent from work, Ron asks Andy to fill in as an assistant because the anti-government oriented Ron believes Andy will be ineffective.
 The two bond over the course of the day, and Andy begins to tell Ron about his problems with April, for whom he still harbors romantic feelings.
 Although initially not wishing to get involved, Ron reluctantly tells Andy she is at the hospital and he should visit her.

+Leslie escapes the hospital and heads back to city hall to deliver the presentation herself.
+Tom returns from the spa, revealing his friends from the spa are the owners of several car dealerships, which have agreed to lend vehicles to the festival.
+Although delirious with fever and an excess of flu medication, Leslie delivers a flawless presentation, wildly impressing Ben.
+She is immediately brought back to the hospital, where Ben tells her 110 businesses have agreed to help with the festival, surpassing the minimum 80 needed.

 Meanwhile, Ann remains pleasant throughout her nursing shift despite April's constant abuse.
 The second her shift ends, however, Ann immediately loses her temper and curses at April.
 Ann apologizes for kissing Andy, but insists it was a mistake and that April should stop taking it out on Andy.
 Later, Andy visits April, who pretends to be asleep but smiles, revealing she is happy he came.